Probing Vacuum Field Fluctuations and Source Radiation Separately in Space and Time

 We thus find a direct and somewhat surprising implication of the time-domain FDT for two-beam EOS: The correlations harvested from vacuum field fluctuations for a given time delay $\delta t$ can be obtained via a Hilbert transformation from the distribution of correlations for different $\delta t$ due to the antisymmetric part of the response function, and vice versa.
-This also means that EOS can be used to probe the FDT inherently in time-domain, i.e. validate its applicability over a wide range of frequencies at once, see Supplemental Material for details \cite{Supp}.
+This also means that EOS can be used to probe the FDT inherently in time-domain.
 Equation \eqref{eq:EOSTFDT} is illustrated in Fig.~\ref{fig:TFDT}, where we display $G_{\mathcal{R}^{\prime \prime}}(\delta t)$ and $G_{\mathrm{vac}}(\delta t)$ for two different values of $\delta r$. \\ Being able to probe the FDT locally in time, i.e., as a function of $\delta t$, implies that it is probed over a broad range of frequencies at once.
 As discussed in previous works \cite{benea-chelmus_electric_2019,lindel2020theory,lindel2021macroscopic}, Fourier transforming the EOS signal with respect to $\delta t$ gives access to the correlation and response function in frequency domain.
 Defining $G_i(\Omega) \equiv \frac{1}{2\pi} \int_{-\infty}^\infty \dif \delta t \, \me^{\mi \Omega \delta t }G_i(\delta t) $, with $i = \mathrm{vac}, \mathrm{s}, \mathcal{R}^{\prime \prime}$, the frequency-domain fluctuation--dissipation theorem in Eq.~\eqref{eq:FDTFreq} implies